maxschelski/figureflow/README.md

 (where "C" is the panel you want to edit)

 The GUI has a button to generate the code after you are done adding the elements you want you can then copy paste into the script of the figure/movie.

-With the GUI you don't need to check at which coordinates you want to add an arrow or text in ImageJ.

 # Examples
 Examples are not displayed to scale on this website but were all generated with 4.75 inch width.<br/>